 We have a membership of 42 with a regular Sunday morning congregation of around 50.
 A smaller group meet for evening worship.
-We run a full programme of activities including regular bible studies, and a youth club, The Loft, for children aged 8 – 12 years.
+We run a full programme of activities including regular Bible studies, and a youth club, The Loft, primarily for children aged 7 – 12 years.

 In addition to our regular services and activities, we run a Coffee Shop three times a week and hold a Community Meal in the main church each month.
-These are supported by between 60 to 100 local residents and provide a regular meeting place in an area of rural deprivation.
-Many visitors comment on the warmth of the welcome they receive and often refer to the church as being ‘a very special place, peaceful and welcoming.’
+These are attended by between 60 to 100 local residents and provide a regular meeting place in an area of rural deprivation.
+Many visitors comment on the warmth of the welcome they receive and often refer to the church as being ‘a very special place; peaceful and welcoming.’

 Finally, Carleton Rode Baptist Church is part of the Eastern Baptist Association which is a family of Baptist Churches situated throughout Norfolk, Suffolk, Essex and Cambridge.
 The regional association has a team of regional ministers and administration staff that support the local church pastorally, advise on mission and practical matters and organise beneficial training events.
 Every church in the association contributes in their own unique way by taking part in enriching relationships, developing ministry and enabling fruitful mission in its own area.